 Based on my award-winning dissertation, this book investigates the problem of incomplete state consolidation, or the failure of the state to exercise authority over its territory.
 Incomplete state consolidation has severe consequences in terms of security, order, economic growth, and human well-being.
 These negative consequences raise the question of why ungoverned and undergoverned spaces remain without effective authority.
 This book argues that foreign subversion is an underappreciated but important contributor to this form of state weakness.
 States with severe policy disputes subvert their adversaries by utilizing third-party proxies to undermine state authority over territory, and do so because subversion is a potent and politically useful foreign policy instrument.
 I substantiate this claim about the effects of subversion on state authority using a combination of statistical analysis, a comparison of Russia’s relations with the post-Soviet successor states, and two in-depth case studies.
 By illuminating the international dimensions of incomplete state consolidation in the post-1945 period, this book challenges two conventional wisdoms in the literature on state development.
 First, contrary to the international relations literature, this book suggests that today’s weak states persist not because of the absence of external war, but because wars are now commonly fought in a manner that undermines the state’s ability to consolidate authority throughout its territory.
 Second, contrary to the comparative politics literature that explains state weakness as the product of underlying structural and political conditions, this book shows that international factors also perpetuate weak statehood above and beyond the effects of domestic variables.
 Together, these two contributions illuminate how international politics profoundly affect state development in the contemporary period.

-“What Determines Public Support for International Norm Enforcement?” (with Lauren Prather)
+“The Determinants of Public Support for International Norm Enforcement” (with Lauren Prather)

 Lee, Melissa M., and Nan Zhang.
 2013.
 “The Art of Counting the Governed: Census Accuracy, Civil War, and State Presence.”
 CDDRL Working Paper Series, No. 146.
 Stanford University.